codedbykishore/mystery-versal/README.md

 ### **🌌 Immersive Space-Themed Experience**
 Unlike traditional grid-based puzzle games, Mystery Versal transforms the puzzle-solving experience into a cosmic journey.
 Each Reddit community is represented as a unique planet in a stunning space visualization, complete with:

-- **Dynamic Planet States**: Planets transform from locked (grey with lock icons) to unlocked (glowing with pulsing animations) to solved (full-color with checkmarks)
+- **Dynamic Planet States**: Planets transform from locked (dimmed with lock icons) to unlocked (glowing with pulsing animations) to solved (green with checkmarks)
 - **Animated Starfield**: 50+ twinkling stars with randomized opacity, scale, and position animations create an immersive space atmosphere
 - **Flowing Connection Lines**: SVG-based animated pathways between planets show puzzle progression routes with glow effects and arrow markers
-- **Tiered Cosmic Layout**: Planets are arranged in meaningful tiers (top, mid, bottom, core) with unique color gradients for each tier
+- **Tiered Cosmic Layout**: Planets are arranged in meaningful tiers (top, mid, bottom, core) with unique radial gradients for each tier
-- **Real-Time Visual Feedback**: Planets pulse, glow, and transform as the community makes progress with smooth animations
+- **Real-Time Visual Feedback**: Planets pulse, glow, and transform as the community makes progress with smooth 60fps animations
-- **Dual Interactive Navigation**: Both direct SVG click handling and responsive overlay buttons with improved UX including larger click areas, proper cursor states, hover effects, and seamless navigation to puzzle interfaces
+- **Interactive Planet System**: Transparent HTML button overlays positioned over SVG planets with larger click areas, proper cursor states, hover effects, and seamless React Router navigation

 ### **🌐 Real-Time Global Collaboration Engine**
 Mystery Versal pioneered persistent cross-community gaming on Reddit with a sophisticated real-time collaboration system.
 Unlike traditional single-player puzzle games, every action contributes to a shared global state backed by Redis persistence.
 When any player anywhere on Reddit solves a puzzle, it instantly unlocks for everyone through optimistic updates and 5-second polling, creating a living, breathing collaborative experience that spans the entire platform.